Get in touch with your artistic side

 Our undergraduate curriculum in English offers concentrations in literature, creative writing, and literature with teaching licensure as well as minors in both literature and writing.

 Not only does the study of music lead to satisfying careers in music itself, but it can be combined with many other interests and professional studies for a variety of lifetime pursuits.

 Artists and designers enhance the quality of life by interpreting and reflecting upon the time in which we live through creative means.

 Design professionals solve complex, challenging problems with the intention of making a difference in the physical environment.
-The educational experience in the College of Architecture, Planning and Design will provide you with the capacity to make that difference.
+The educational experience in the College of Architecture, Planning & Design will provide you with the capacity to make that difference.